Winna Mines original 2026: 5x5 Mines grid at $1 minimum

 - All cash-out points give the same expected value at brand's calibrated house edge; what changes is the variance shape (low-K = low variance, high-K = high variance).

-- Winna's per-safe-cell multiplier schedule is pending verification; the math shape is fixed across the audit set.
+- Winna's per-safe-cell multiplier schedule is pending verification; the math shape is fixed across operator coverage.

 The Winna mines mechanic is the canonical Mines.
 The fairness layer (HMAC-SHA256 derivation of the bomb positions on the 5x5 grid) is identical to the reference Stake Mines implementation.
-The fairness reproduction routine works the same way at Winna as at every other operator in our audit set.
+The fairness reproduction routine works the same way at Winna as at every other operator in operator coverage.

 Even though the per-RTP figures are pending, the per-round fairness verification is fully functional at Winna.
 The seven-step routine applies (see our step-by-step replay routine for the cross-brand walkthrough).
 The Winna-specific application: